 Some sets are used for several scenes, but many only once.
 This adds up to a lot of sets.
-The studio is filling up with them!
-We will have a set-sale once the film is completed, but we've grown attached to many them, so we'll have to see.
+The studio is filling up with sets!
+Maybe we'll have a sale once the film is completed, but we've grown attached to many them, so we'll have to see.

-There is no storyboard for My Love Affair With Marriage.
-The grand visual plan remains inside Signe's head.
+Surprisingly, Signe doesn't work with storyboards.
 This breaks rank with most other animated feature films, which are meticulously storyboarded before production begins.
-Signe's guidelines are the script and vocal track.
+Signe's guides are the script and vocal track.
 Eventually, she will storyboard a scene, but only once she begins working on it.
 She prefers to discover the visual essence of each scene as she goes along.